 The view that the Calvinist / non-Calvinist controversy is a non-essential issue and of secondary importance is the view most evangelicals today accept as legitimate.
 Many evangelicals have embraced the assertion of “mystery” in this regard and have bought into the soteriological and theological relativism pervasive in evangelical churches today.
 That is, they have unwittingly accepted that two mutually exclusive soteriologies can both be true.
 For whatever reasons this has occurred, it is an intellectually irresponsible position to live with or promote.

 I know Calvinists claim that their statements of faith are summary reflections of biblical teaching.
 I don’t doubt they sincerely believe that.
 But if they do, and non-Calvinists are correct in their observations about Calvinism, such reflections of the teaching of Scripture indict the Scripture in incoherence, inconsistency and contradiction.
 As such, these statements of faith also demonstrate that Calvinists do not value logical and moral coherence in their interpretation of Scripture.
 To claim that an incoherent statement of faith is a reflection of biblical teaching is to claim either that the Bible is incoherent or, if that is not acceptable, and no Calvinist will admit that it is, then on that same basis of the rejection of incoherence in Scripture, the Calvinist must admit that he has misinterpreted Scripture.
 To claim “the Bible teaches both” is just again to indict Scripture in a contradiction.
 And if contradiction is not acceptable in Scripture it should not be acceptable in interpretations that claim to be accurate reflection of that Scripture.
 Ignoring the fact of incoherence and contradiction in their position by fleeing to “mystery” is ad hoc and does nothing to address the problem.
 We also hope that Calvinists are not to the point of “customizing” their statements of faith with sections like “Concerning the Freeness of Salvation” to cover all their soteriological bases and thereby ease their consciences when preaching and teaching the gospel that is truly “good news” but inconsistent with their soteriology.
 They want to be Calvinists with a non-Calvinist gospel message.
-If Calvinists believe that the non-Calvinist gospel is the teaching of Scripture, then we are back to indicting Scripture in a contradiction.
+If Calvinists believe that the non-Calvinist gospel is the teaching of Scripture and they still insist the Bible teaches their Calvinism, then we are back to indicting Scripture in a contradiction.
 The upshot of all this is that soteriological and theological incoherence has no hermeneutical significance for the Calvinist.
 That is both troubling and a source of the confusion Carson and Gilbert are lamenting here.

 Gregory D. Gilbert, What is the Gospel?
 (Wheaton: Crossway Books, 2010), 17.